 These statutory duties are a codification of the common law fiduciary duties of directors (which, in practice, continue to be relevant when interpreting these duties).
 Such common law duties include a duty to act in good faith, a duty to act with diligence, a duty to exercise powers for their proper purpose and a duty to account for profits.

-Although there is limited Jersey case law on directors' duties, the English case law in this area is highly persuasive in Jersey (including the recent Court of Appeal decision in BTI v Sequana EWCA Civ 112).
+Although there is limited Jersey case law on directors' duties, the English case law in this area is highly persuasive in Jersey (including the Court of Appeal and Supreme Court decisions in BTI v Sequana EWCA Civ 112 and UKSC 25).